The $141K Offer Stack: Add $30K Monthly by Restructuring Offers for $100K–$120K Operators

 14 hours total investment

-Total time: 64 hours over 7 months. $3,200 external cost (pricing consultant for 4 hours).
+$3,200 external cost (pricing consultant for 4 hours)

 Month 1: Client Segmentation Analysis

-Trevor started by analyzing his current 24 clients across 3 dimensions: budget capacity, complexity needs, and results value.
+Trevor started by analyzing his current 24 clients across 3 dimensions:

-Budget capacity:
+Budget capacity

 8 clients: Revenue $200K–$500K annually (could afford $2K–$3K/month)